alineschneider/LendingClub/README.md

 # LendingClub

 ## Project Overview
-The project consisted of determining the total number of employees per title who will be retiring and identifying the employees who are eligible to participate in a mentorship program.
+The project consisted of evaluating different models with unbalanced classes, including using resampling techniques, to determine whether they should be used to predict credit risk.

 ## Resources
 - Data source: